domeales-paloit/kind-cluster-ingress-options/README.md

 To help discuss the Kind networking this document uses these terms:

 * *Host* - The machine running the Kind cluster
-* *Node container* - A Podman container running on the *Host* that is a `Node` for the Kind cluster
+* *Node container* - A Docker/Podman container running on the *Host* that is a `Node` for the Kind cluster
 * *Pod container* - A containerd container running on the *Node container* ([DinD](https://duckduckgo.com/?q=docker+in+docker+dind) style) which is a Kubernetes container, attached to a `Pod`

 ### Getting traffic into Kind clusters

-Since each `Node` in our Kind cluster is a Podman container there is an additional networking interface to configure to get traffic into the cluster: that is the *Host* <==> *Node container* network interface.
+Since each `Node` in our Kind cluster is a Docker/Podman container there is an additional networking interface to configure to get traffic into the cluster: that is the *Host* <==> *Node container* network interface.

 There are multiple ways to get traffic through this interface to the correct pods, but they all include the use of the Kind config parameter `extraPortMappings` ([doc](https://kind.sigs.k8s.io/docs/user/configuration/#extra-port-mappings)).
 This parameter allows adding port mappings between the *Host* and the *Node container* (ie. node) in question.